 Basically, if you ask for a divorce, whatever the underlying reason, the court will grant it.

 At least as long as you’re legally married and follow the proper procedure.
 Aside from that, there’s no need to show a specific cause.

-What this means is that, though substance abuse may be at the root of your divorce, it’s not as important.
-At least in the mechanics of the process.
+What this means is that, though substance abuse may be at the root of your divorce, it’s not always as impactful to the process.
+At least in the mechanics.
 Instead of asking why, the court focuses more on the fact that you want a divorce.

 While the reasons don’t necessarily factor in the process, there are still places where substance abuse impacts divorce.
-Where and how greatly vary from situation to situation, but it often influences divorce settlements, child custody, and more.
+Where and how greatly vary from situation to situation, but it often affects settlements, child custody, and more.

 How Substance Abuse Affects Child Custody

 When it comes to determining custody, the court sets the best interests of any children above all other concerns.
 And this is one key area where substance abuse impacts divorce in a big way.

 If there’s a pattern of behavior that shows drinking or drugs damage parental ability, it’s less likely that the court will award that parent custody.

 Things like casual drinking or, now that it’s legal, recreational marijuana use likely won’t move the meter much.
 Illegal drugs will probably have much more of an influence.

 Regardless of the substance in question, however, if it puts the kids in harm’s way, judges don’t look kindly on that.